 What terms are essential to know in a will?

-- Will – A legal document where you list how you want your property to be distributed upon your death.
+- Will – A will is a legal document where you list how you want your property to be distributed upon your death.

 - Dependent – Dependents are financially reliant on your support, such as minors.

-- Estate – All assets you possess, which may include interests and holdings in land, investments, retirement savings, and business interests.
+- Estate – Your estate includes all assets you possess, which may include interests and holdings in land, investments, retirement savings, and business interests.

-- Estate Trustee – The person you give the power to administer your estate after you pass away.
+- Estate Trustee – The estate trustee is the person you give the power to administer your estate after you pass away.

-- Trust – A legal relationship where a person called the holds legal title to the property for the benefit of another person under certain conditions.
+- Trust – A trust is a legal relationship where a person called the holds legal title to the property for the benefit of another person under certain conditions.

-- Power of Attorney – The authorization you give to another person to make decisions about your estate or your health on your behalf under certain conditions while you’re alive.
+- Power of Attorney – Power of attorney is the authorization you give to another person to make decisions about your estate or your health on your behalf under certain conditions while you’re alive.

-- Executor – A person who has the legal responsibility to take care of the distribution of your estate and debt after your death.
+- Executor – An executor is a person who has the legal responsibility to take care of the distribution of your estate and debt after your death.

-- Probate – The legal process undertaken to confirm the validity of a Will and to name an Executor.
+- Probate – Probate refers to the legal process undertaken to confirm the validity of a Will and to name an Executor.

 Why is having a will so important?